AKaunitz/AKaunitz/README.md

 ## Hi there 👋
+I am 22 years old GameDev, Content Creator and a human being.
+However, sometimes I am a fox :)
+C#, C++, Java are my best friends.
+I also study on my own Music Production, Design and everything what seems interesting to me :)

+Most time of the year I live in Finland.
+During the late Autumn and winter I reside in Southern Europe or move into other different directions.

 <!--
 **AKaunitz/AKaunitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.